marwaai/hadith-filter-for-research-and-experimental-purposes-only-/README.md

 # marwaai

-ABKH: Hadith Filtering & Research Tool
+Hadith Filtering & Research Tool **intended for research and experimental purposes only**

 ---